 Guidance has been issued on Home Care provision for anyone delivering care to reduce the risk of infection.
 If you have any concerns, speak to the care provider about their processes for maintaining good hygiene.

 What to do it the person you care for is unwell

 If someone in your household has symptoms you should follow the Stay at home guidance in addition to the with following guidance.

 - If the person I care for is unwell and I am not vulnerable or extremely vulnerable

 You can continue to provide care.
 You should review the above guidelines to take measures to protect yourself and others in the household as best you can by following advice on hygiene and distancing where possible.

 Where possible ask friends and family who can support you in providing care.
-You should distance yourself from the person you care for as much as possible and follow the guidance on social distancing for people who are at increased risk.
+You should distance yourself from the person you care for as much as possible and follow the guidance on social distancing.

 What to do if you are unwell

 If someone in your household has symptoms you should follow the Stay at home guidance.

 If you care for a person who is vulnerable or extremely vulnerable do not visit if you are unwell and make alternative arrangements immediately for their care with family members and friends.
 You should distance yourself from the person you care for as much as possible especially if they are extremely vulnerable.